 Steps For Filing A Property Damage Insurance Claim

 1) Complete An SR-1 Form

-You must complete an SR-1 form for the DMV to report any automobile related accident in which there was over $1000.00 in property damage and/or injuries.
+You must complete an SR-1 form for the DMV to report any automobile-related accident in which there was over $1000.00 in property damage and/or injuries.
 The information on the form must be as complete as possible and submitted to the DMV within 10 days.
-If you do not provide your complete insurance information on the form, the DMV will attempt to contact you but will suspend your license for lack of insurance.
+If you do not provide your complete insurance information on the form, the DMV will attempt to contact you but will suspend your license for a lack of insurance.
 Please contact our office for a form if you are not provided one by your insurance company or local DMV office.

 It is imperative to take photographs of the damage to your vehicle (both inside and out), and write down everything you remember about the accident, including how it happened.
 Always forward copies of anything related to your accident to our office immediately.

 2) Contact Insurance

 As you may be aware, your claim against the insurance company consists of two parts: your property damage claim and your personal injury claim.
 The property damage claim covers your motor vehicle and any personal property items on or inside the vehicle that may have been damaged as a result of the accident.
 The personal injury portion of your claim covers all the injuries associated with the claim and is the more complicated of the two, which is why it is usually the sole focus of your personal injury attorney.

 The property damage portion is generally much more straightforward and easier to resolve, which is why an attorney’s involvement in this part of the claim is not required or customary.
 Typically the property damage portion is resolved within the first 30 days.
 We highly recommend that you first attempt to contact the insurance company regarding reimbursement for any damage to your automobile or other personal items.